mugan86/angular2-4-library-generator/README.md

-# angular2-4-library-generator (in beta, not stable)
+# angular2-4-library-generator (in beta, not stable, documentation to instructions in progress)
 Angular 2/4 Library Generator with pipes, directives, services (with examples)

-COOKIECUTTER TEMPLATE FOR CREATE ANGULAR 2/4 LIBRARY STRUCTURE
+CookieCutter Template for create Angular 2/4 library structure
 ----------

 Cookiecutter_ template for a new Angular 2/4 library estructure.